Blendify/blender-manual/blender_docs/manual/editors/3dview/controls/visibility.rst

 **********************
 Object Type Visibility
 **********************

-In the Object Type Visibility pop-over the visibility and seletability per type of object can be sepecified.
+In the Object Type Visibility pop-over the visibility and seletability per type of object can be specified.
 This will limit the visibility and selectability per 3D View.

-The object types that can be changed are
+The object types that can be changed are:

 - Mesh
 - Curve